 Leland Parker McGuire as Lincoln

 Just signed for a still-secret movie deal, Leland has performed in several regional theater productions in roles like Benji in Priscilla: Queen of the Desert at the Aronoff in Cincinnati, Charly Bucket in Willy Wonka, Jojo in Seussical the Musical, and Billy in Christmas with Anton.
 He is well-loved by everyone who he works with, which includes national advertising groups, and film productions as well.
 He is soon to begin filming a network show pilot!
 None of this is surprising if you ever meet him.
 You just have to catch his smile.
 He’s also a real knockout with gymnastics and dancing and will apparently challenge anyone to a backflip competition!

 Ethan Mathias as Alex

 Now starting a three month run in School of Rock at the Tuacahn Apatheater in UT, just days after his run in his first Off-Broadway show, “The Last Boy,” which concludes in Ethan’s first on Broadway appearance with that show in April.
-Ethan recently appeared on Amazon Prime in Miracle On Christmas ( as Caleb ) and has also been in Fargo, Evil Lives Here (#609), Next, and played Crutchie in the national virtual production of Newsies with Actors Technique NY.
-Amongst his regional theater roles have been John Bechdel in Fun Home with the Circle Theatre, and he has danced with the Grand Rapids Ballet in The Nutcracker, and now the West Michigan Youth Ballet’s production of Sleeping Beauty.
+Ethan recently appeared on Amazon Prime in Miracle On Christmas ( as Caleb ) and has also featured in Fargo, Evil Lives Here (#609), Next, and played Crutchie in the national virtual production of Newsies with Actors Technique NY.
+Amongst his regional theater roles have been John Bechdel in Fun Home with the Circle Theatre, and he has danced with the Grand Rapids Ballet in The Nutcracker, and the West Michigan Youth Ballet’s production of Sleeping Beauty.
 This kid simultaneously takes multiple ballet classes, acting workshops, piano lessons (He plays better than me) and is really dedicated to his craft.

 Ashley Knaack as Margery